math-comp/math-comp/CONTRIBUTING.md

   + Polynomials should be named by lower case letter `p`, `q`, `r` ... (to avoid collision with properties named `P`, `Q`, ...)
   + Matrices should be named `A`, `B`, ..., `M`, `N`, ...

-### Naming conventions (Non exhaustive)
+### Naming conventions for lemmas (non exhaustive)
-#### Names in the library usually obey one of following the convention
+#### Names in the library usually obey one of the following conventions
  - `(condition_)?mainSymbol_suffixes`
  - `mainSymbol_suffixes(_condition)?`
 Or in the presence of a property denoted by a nary or unary predicate:
  - `naryPredicate_mainSymbol+`
  - `mainSymbol_unaryPredicate`
-#### Where :
+#### Where:
  - `mainSymbol` is the most meaningful part of the lemma.
 It generally is the head symbol of the right-hand side of an equation or the head symbol of a theorem.
-It can also simply be the main object ofstudy, head symbol or not.
+It can also simply be the main object of study, head symbol or not.
 It is usually either
-  - one of the main symbols of the theory at hand.
-For example, it will be `opp`, `add`, `mul`, etc...
+   + one of the main symbols of the theory at hand.
+For example, it will be `opp`, `add`, `mul`, etc., or
-  - or a special "canonical" operation, such as a ring morphism or a subtype predicate. e.g. `linear`, `raddf`, `rmorph`, `rpred`, etc ...
+   + a special "canonical" operation, such as a ring morphism or a subtype predicate. e.g. `linear`, `raddf`, `rmorph`, `rpred`, etc.
  - "condition" is used when the lemma applies under some hypothesis.
  - "suffixes" are there to refine what shape and/or what other symbols  the lemma has.
-It can either be the name of a symbol ("add", "mul",  etc...), or the (short) name of a predicate ("`inj`" for "`injectivity`", "`id`" for "identity", ...) or an abbreviation.
+It can either be the name of a symbol ("add", "mul", etc.), or the (short) name of a predicate ("`inj`" for "`injectivity`", "`id`" for "identity", etc.) or an abbreviation.
-Abbreviations are in the header of the file which introduce them.
+Abbreviations are in the header of the file which introduces them.
 We list here the main abbreviations.
   - `A` -- associativity, as in `andbA : associative andb.`
   - `AC` -- right commutativity.
   - `ACA` -- self-interchange (inner commutativity), e.g., `orbACA : (a || b) || (c || d) = (a || c) || (b || d).`